LOCAL’S GUIDE TO WARSAW – Your perfect weekend plan

 How would I describe Warsaw in three concise ways?

 Secondly, Warsaw is not touristy, it is not a people-pleaser.
-It is overwhelmingly authentic, rough and at times (perfectly) imperfect.
-And indeed those imperfections make you pause and think what has this city been through, what is it currently undergoing and where is it heading.
+It is overwhelmingly authentic, rough, and at times (perfectly) imperfect.
+Indeed those imperfections make you pause and think about what has this city been through, what is it currently undergoing and where is it heading.

 Lastly, this city is like a process – constantly reconstructed and redefined.
 This is what makes it so dynamic.
 Once you have not been there for a year or two, you will be surprised by the volume and scale of change.